-- 2. What are the differences between blame and contribution?
+- 1. What is the "blame frame" (p.
+11) and why does it cause problems for conflict resolution? - 2.
+What are the differences between blame and contribution?
 Why is it better to focus on contribution for conflict resolution? - 3.
-What three misconceptions about contribution do Stone et al. discuss?
+What three misconceptions about contribution do Douglas Stone, Bruce Patton, and Sheila Heen discuss?
 How do they attempt to correct these misconceptions? - 4.
 What four overlooked contributors to conflict do Stone et al. pinpoint?
 What two tools do they give for discovering our own contributions to a conflict?